General Terms and Conditions

 Overdue accounts: Overdue accounts are deemed to be those accounts that remain unpaid after thirty days from the date of invoice.
 Your ROW Gold membership will be disabled after two months from the date of invoice.

-Resignation: A member may resign their membership by notifying Revolutionaries of Wellbeing in writing by email to email@example.com.
+Resignation: A member may resign their membership by notifying Revolutionaries of Wellbeing in writing via our contact us page.
 If any monies are due to ROW Gold at date of resignation, they remain payable.
 To avoid being invoiced for the next membership year please submit your resignation ideally no later than the month before your renewal month, as invoices are automatically generated 1 month prior to your renewal date for the following membership year.
 For resignations during the term of membership, there are no partial refunds.

 Personal data: To ensure that we can communicate with you, share knowledge amongst members, organise events, share updates, and plan for the future of the group, we need to collect different types of information, including personal data.
 As the hosts of the group, we are very protective and want to make sure you feel it is a safe place to share.
 Please note: